 Noticing more wrinkles coming on faster than normal?
 This could be happening because excess sugar actually damages the elasticity of your skin!

-It can also cause an imbalance in your hormones and cause you to break out with acne on your jawline.
+As research shows, it can also cause an imbalance in your hormones and cause you to break out with acne on your jawline.
 Because sugar is so inflammatory, it can also cause inflammatory skin flare-ups such as eczema.
-(1) (2)
+(2)

 Cayenne pepper can actually help with skin problems by boosting vitamins A and E, and can even be used topically for chronic conditions like psoriasis.